 In 2016, we expanded into our permanent campus facility in Van Tri with more than 300 students.
 The Van Tri facility allowed us to expand our academic offerings in a modern classroom setting and continue to help students reach their full potential.
 The 2016-2017 academic year was also our first year with a graduating class of seniors.
 That year, our first university admissions “win” in our history was a student who gained early acceptance to New York University - among the Top 30 universities in the US.

 To accommodate our growing student population, Concordia unveiled its new state-of-the-art high school expansion building at the start of the 2019-2020 academic year.
-The new facility features modern educational facilities such as a “black box” theater, breakout rooms and collaboration areas for science labs and research work, and an expanded art facility.
+The new building features modern educational facilities, such as a “black box” theater, breakout rooms and collaboration areas for science labs and research work, and an expanded art studio.

-Concordia today boasts 380 students from more than 20 countries, studying a US curriculum in grades Preschool 4 through 12.
+Concordia today boasts 500 students from more than 26 countries studying a US curriculum in grades Preschool 4 through grade 12.